hawkinsw/dmaceu/README.md

 This tool will report the pathname of the Unix socket on which a program is `recv`ing data.

+### rwsnoop.sh

+This tool will report the pathname of the file (if any) associated with the file descriptor on which a program is doing I/O.

 ## LICENSE

 Files bearing their own licenses (in the header of the file) are